 Different colors of Mulch

-- Brown mulch complements a wide range of plant colors and makes an excellent backdrop for green foliage.
+- Brown mulch complements many plant colors and makes an excellent backdrop for green foliage.
 It fits into the surroundings and has a natural appearance.
 Depending on the hue of brown, it can even resemble soil.

 - Red mulch adds an eye-catching, unexpected element to your garden.
 It contrasts with the green of your grass or the leaves of your bedding plants, shrubs, and trees.
 It’s also effective against lighter-colored plants.